Carucage: Under Richard I

-According to the late 12th century chronicler Roger of Howden, the main source for information on the 1198 carucage, assessments were carried out in county by a commission of two royal officials working in each hundred (a subdivision of a county).
+According to the late 12th-century chronicler Roger of Howden, the main source for information on the 1198 carucage, assessments were carried out in the county by a commission of two royal officials working in each hundred (a subdivision of a county).
 Each of these commissions included two local knights who would take sworn testimonies in each village from four villagers and the bailiffs or estate officials of those barons holding land in the village.
 The resulting assessments were recorded, and the sheriff, or chief royal official of the county, would receive the money and forward it to the treasury.
-Estate holders in the area were responsible for the payments from their estates, and when they were handed to the Exchequer a special procedure was followed to record the payments, which were then deposited into a dedicated set of accounts.
+Estate holders in the area were responsible for the payments from their estates, and when they were handed to the Exchequer, a special procedure was followed to record the payments, which were then deposited into a dedicated set of accounts.
 These elaborate procedures were probably meant to avoid misappropriation of funds, but may not have been successful, as justices were later sent out to inquire into the commissioners' activities.
 As a result of their investigations, 23 counties paid fines to secure an end to royal inquiries and any arrears in payments.

 The lower clergy and bishops resisted Richard's attempt to impose the 1198 carucage on their estates.
-In response, Richard withdrew their access to his royal courts which forced them to buy access to the courts back for a sum greater than the carucage would have collected.
+In response, Richard withdrew their access to his royal courts, which forced them to repurchase access to the courts for a sum greater than the carucage would have collected.
 (Note: The royal courts were the best way for non-serfs to litigate when they were dispossessed of land by other freemen, as well as being the main way of obtaining justice in criminal matters.)